Title of the last poem you wrote: ”Run Aground”

 Dear Cosmos, Dear Gaia, Dear Aliens on Earth,

 Something-there-is that doesn’t love this wall of words.

 Grazing each other’s beards to kiss, my brothers’ love

-puckers the mouths and sphincters of phobic Earthlings.
+makes quiver the mouths of phobic Earthlings.

 Something-there-is piles on lies to wall themselves in.